sunnysideup/silverstripe-elemental-style/README.md

 ## Introduction

-Add as many style dropdown as you like to any element via a YML file.
+Add as many style dropdown fields as you like to any element via a YML file.

 Styles are grouped by location.
 This allows you to insert CSS classes into various positions in your template other than just the holding container.